jfalb/mobile-app-dev/exercises/freeform.md

 For each freeform exercise, you first need to submit a proposal.

-- The proposal should be submitted in a Google Doc.
+- The proposal should be submitted in a document.
-- Please send me an **editable** link to your Google Doc via email (you have to enable editing in the share dialog of the document).
-This is so I can suggest changes and leave comments in the document
+- Please send me a document via email.
+I will suggest changes and leave comments in the document.

 The proposal should contain a textual description that describes in detail what your new app or feature will do.